john-james-ai/MLOps-Lab/README.md

 ---

-Recommender Systems from recsys.collaborative Filtering to Deep Learning State-of-the-Art
+Recommender Systems from Collaborative Filtering to Deep Learning State-of-the-Art

 ## Installation